Read Aquinas’ Five Ways with voice, context, and method in the same frame.

 Prompt 2: Provide rigorous counter-arguments to Aquinas’ Five Ways.

-Read the section as a small map: Counter-Argument to the Argument from Motion (First Way) should show the philosopher as a living argument, not as a nameplate with impressive dust.
+Read the section as a small map: Counter-Argument to the Argument from Motion (First Way) should show the philosopher as a living argument, not as a museum label with the dispute carefully drained out of it.

 Critique